Gym Workout Plan for Beginners (Step-by-Step Guide to Build Muscle & Strength)

 How to Start Working Out as a Beginner (No Experience Needed)

-Supportive Trainers – Proper footwear is essential for lifting and cardio.
+• Supportive trainers – Proper footwear is essential for lifting and cardio

 1. Doing Random Workouts Every Session

-2. Lifting Too Heavy, Too Soon
+2. Lifting Too Heavy Too Soon

 3. Ignoring Nutrition & Recovery

-4. Skipping Warm-Ups or Stretching
+4. Skipping Warm-Ups

-5. Comparing Yourself to Others in the Gym
+5. Comparing Yourself to Others

-💡 Pro Tip: Progress = Plan + Consistency + Recovery.
+Pro tip: Progress = Plan + Consistency + Recovery.
 Keep it simple and trust the process.

 ✅ 1.
-Set Clear Goals
+Set Clear Fitness Goals

 • Squats